Harambee

 Harambee is a Kenyan tradition of community self-help events, e.g. fundraising or development activities.
-The word means "all pull together" in Swahili, and is the official motto of Kenya, appearing on its coat of arms.
+The word 'Harambee' means "all pull together" in Swahili, and is the official motto of Kenya, appearing on its coat of arms.

 Harambee events may range from informal affairs lasting a few hours, in which invitations are spread by word of mouth, to formal, multi-day events advertised in newspapers.
 These events have long been important in parts of East Africa, as ways to build and maintain communities.

 History

 Following Kenya's independence in 1963, the first Prime Minister, and later first President of Kenya, Jomo Kenyatta adopted "Harambee" as a concept of pulling the country together to build a new nation.
 He encouraged communities to work together to raise funds for all sorts of local projects, pledging that the government would provide their startup costs.
 Under this system, wealthy individuals wishing to get into politics could donate large amounts of money to local harambee drives, thereby gaining legitimacy; however, such practices were never institutionalised during Kenyatta's presidency.